-Developing Your Reading Lists
+The Exam Reading Lists

-For the comps, students will prepare three areas of emphasis: a period, a genre, and two major authors.
-They then create a reading list for each area, and these lists are defined in close consultation with their committee and with the approval of the Graduate Literature Program Director.

-These concentrations are developed through student and faculty dialogue, and they may be interpreted widely by each student and committee.
+For the comprehensive exams, students will prepare three areas of emphasis: a period, a genre, and two major authors.
+They will create a reading list for each area, and these lists are defined in close consultation with their committee and with the guidance of the Graduate English Program Director.
+These concentrations are developed through student and faculty dialogue, and they may take many shapes depending on the student's research and professional goals.